mihaiconstantin/webskel/README.md

 1. run `git clone https://github.com/mihaiconstantin/webskel`
 2. `cd` into the `webskel`
-3. run `git checkout -b dev` to switch to the development branch
+3. run `git checkout dev` to switch to the development branch

 At this point, you can edit the project files however you see fit.